6 Best Short Scale Electric Guitars – Perfect for Small Hands!

 The tone is thick, crunchy, and loud.
 It distorts quite nicely and doesn’t break a sweat, even at high levels of gain.

-The clean tone is a bit too flat for my liking.
+I would say the clean tone is a bit too flat for my liking.
 I would pretty much only ever play this guitar with at least a bit of gain on it.
+It’s good enough to practice with, but I wouldn’t play it at a gig that required a lot of clean playing.

 As for playability, the guitar is incredibly great.
 While it isn’t the lightest guitar around, it is still more than light enough for a very comfortable playing experience.